GOODGUYABYSS/IDAssignment2/README.md

 I also added a feature whereby users can see the results of the that was request sent.('<strong>Results: </strong> <br> Success: ${success} <br> Timestamp: ${timestamp} <br> Base: ${base} <br> Date: ${date})

 ### Existing Features
+Historical Rates
+Allows users to check past currency rates all the way back to the year in 1999.

+Filtering results
+Allows users to select a currency code from the dropdown menu and get the results displayed in the form of a table.

+Full currency code names
+Allows users to see the full names of the currency codes in the form of a table.

+I also added a feature whereby users can see the results of the that was request sent.('<strong>Results: </strong> <br> Success: ${success} <br> Timestamp: ${timestamp} <br> Base: ${base} <br> Date: ${date})

 ### Features Left to Implement